-- Verse 19 – the word of the kingdom
+- Verse 19 it talks about hearing the word of the kingdom.

-- Verse 31 – the kingdom of heaven
+- Verse 31 the kingdom of heaven is like a grain of mustard seed.

-- Verse 33 – the kingdom of heaven
+- Verse 33 the kingdom of heaven is like leaven.

-- One was accidental – the man which found the hidden treasure was not actually looking for any treasure.
-He might have been ploughing and working the field of someone else and just happened to bump into it.
+- One was accidental.
+The man which found the hidden treasure was not actually looking for any treasure.
+He might have been hired to plough and work the field of someone else and just happened to bump into it.
+He was minding his own business.
+He was not seeking for treasure.
+It was just a normal day on a normal job.

-3. Let’s have a look at the parable of the hidden treasure.
+Now let’s have a look at the parable of the hidden treasure.
 What does it mean?
+Who does the man represent?

 - Proverbs 2:2-4